 Just 22 miles out from the L.A. coastline, across from Newport Beach and Long Beach, Catalina has virtually unspoiled mountains, canyons, coves, and beaches; best of all, it gives you a glimpse of what undeveloped Southern California once looked like.

 Water sports are a big draw, as divers and snorkelers come for the exceptionally clear water surrounding the island.
 Kayakers are attracted to the calm cove waters and thrill seekers book the eco-themed zipline that traverses a wooded canyon.
 The main town, Avalon, is a charming, old-fashioned beach community, where yachts and pleasure boats bob in the crescent bay.
 Wander beyond the main drag and find brightly painted little bungalows fronting the sidewalks; golf carts are the preferred mode of transport.

 In 1919, William Wrigley Jr., the chewing-gum magnate, purchased a controlling interest in the company developing Catalina Island, whose most famous landmark, the Casino, was built in 1929 under his orders.
 Because he owned the Chicago Cubs baseball team, Wrigley made Catalina the team’s spring training site, an arrangement that lasted until 1951.

 In 1975, the Catalina Island Conservancy, a nonprofit foundation, acquired about 88% of the island to help preserve the area’s natural flora and fauna, including the bald eagle and the Catalina Island fox.
 These days the conservancy is restoring the rugged interior country with plantings of native grasses and trees.
+The organization helps oversee the interior's 50 miles of bike trails and 165 miles of hiking trails and helps protect the island's 60 endemic species.
 Along the coast you might spot oddities like electric perch, saltwater goldfish, and flying fish.